hexaeight/Documentation/serverless.md

 If you wish to use Macrometa private datasink you should set the value of this variable to YES

-You can sign up for an account @ https://auth.paas.macrometa.io/signup
+You can sign up for an account from [here](https://auth.paas.macrometa.io/signup)

 ```
-(Disclaimer:  We have no affliation with Macrometa.
-We are actively scanning and will support any private sink provider that provides a low cost Key value store like Macrometa and allow Swagger API to access the key value store)
+Disclaimer:  We have no affliation with Macrometa.
+We are actively scanning and will support any private sink provider that provides a low cost Key value store like Macrometa and allow Swagger API to access the key value store
 ```

 ##### usemacrometakvapikey (Optional)